Ordinary (film): Critical reception

 A critic from The Hindu wrote that "A lot of things work for 'Ordinary' while the crucial elements of suspense and the build-up towards the climax leave much to be desired."
-A critic from The Times of India wrote that "A simple film about the close friendship between the conductor and driver of a lone bus to a distant village, it knows its limits, offers lively moments, bewitching visuals and has a neat climax."
+A critic at The Times of India wrote, "A simple film about the close friendship between the conductor and driver of a lone bus to a distant village, it knows its limits, offers lively moments, bewitching visuals and has a neat climax."
 IndiaGlitz rated the film 3.25 out of 5 and said "All in all, Ordinary' is definitely a watchable flick for the families and the youth, for its freshness and simplicity in storytelling and treatment."

 Box office

 The film was a commercial success.
 The film ran for over 150 days in theatres and grossed a total of ₹20 crore from the box office.

-The Times of India stated that the film had become an " extraordinary hit".
+The Times of India determined that the film was an "extraordinary hit".